-To obtain more information or discuss the role in more detail with serving officers, there is an information evening at 1800 on Thursday 20th July 2017 at Suffolk Constabulary Police Headquarters, Portal Avenue, Martlesham Heath, IP5 3QS.
+To obtain more information or discuss the role in more detail with serving officers, please contact [email protected]

 What is the initial selection process to enter the service under this scheme?

-More questions and answers from the Web Chat
+Questions and answers from the June 2020 Web Chat

 Are DCs paid for overtime or allowed TOIL if they need to work extra hours to work within deadlines etc?